khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

    - really **confusing**, and you got them, and are proud of that, and want to share
    - really confusing, and you are still confused, and want to discuss it as a group
 3. That's it.
 Only these parts! **Skip everything that is boring, irrelevant, or feels like a repetition.** We dont' have that much time in class, so let's concentrate on things that are important!
 Don't try to discuss every paragraph, every idea, and every figure.
 (But maybe mention why you are skipping this or that - is it because it feels like a tangent?
 Or is it because it's boring?
 Both are valid reasons to skip a segment, but it's cool for us to know :)
-4. If you want to show external images, feel free ot make a presentation.
+4. If you want to show external images, feel free to make a presentation.
 If not, **just show the paper**, maybe marked-up with yellow (it's possible to use highligher in most pdf readers).
 And let's talk about it.
 If you are confused, try to formulate what is it that makes this part confusing.
 If you have some ideas, but are not sure if they are right, deascribe these ideas, before asking the room four their inputs :)
 5. Before class, consider reading questions on Piazza, and use them to guide your presentation.
 It may be super-hepful!

 # Grading